MarieBreiteneder/MarieBreiteneder/README.md

 Take a look at my Personal website to learn more about me and my work.

 😄 Pronouns: she/they
-🌱 I’m currently learning Java
+🌱 I’m currently learning Java and always more about CSS and JS

 <!--